 Lorenzo & Lorenzo is committed to making injury litigation not only personal, but affordable.
 We charge NO FEES unless we win your case, and we have ample financial resources to see your catastrophic injury lawsuit through to the end.
 We believe you shouldn’t settle for less than you deserve!

 During our initial consultation, we can help determine the value of your case and develop a strategy for holding all responsible parties accountable for injuries sustained by you or a loved one.
 Contact us to speak to a legal expert today.
 We are available 24/7.

 “I feel grateful with Lorenzo & Lorenzo for the excellent job they did.
 They helped my family a lot.”

 Compared to cases involving less severe injuries, catastrophic injury lawsuits are often more complex for a number of reasons.
 For one, determining the full extent of damages inflicted on the plaintiff, both past and future, is complicated and involved.
 If the defendant is found liable, they will be required to pay damages that include items such as an estimated lifetime of lost wages, the appropriate compensation for the loss in quality of life, projected future medical bills, and other factors regarding how the injury impacts the plaintiff.
 Because of these sorts of details, calculating all of the cost factors can be elaborate when the plaintiff is facing a lifetime of recovery.

-In addition, the expense of prosecuting in a catastrophic injury case is higher than most other types of cases.
-Retaining a qualified, experienced law firm to file multiple claims against all negligent parties, secure expert witnesses, and see a case through to the end requires abundant financial resources.
+In addition, the expense of prosecuting a severe injury case is higher than most other types of cases.
+Retaining a qualified, experienced law firm to file multiple claims against all negligent parties, secure expert witnesses, and see your catastrophic injury lawsuit through to the end requires abundant financial resources.

-Lastly, individual state laws can quickly complicate a catastrophic injury case.
+Lastly, state laws can quickly complicate a severe injury case.
 Statutes such as Florida’s comparative negligence law, no-fault car insurance laws, and strict liability guidelines may have a major impact on your case.